SnowPuppy429/Snowy-dwm/README.md

 # snowy-dwm
 My personal build of dwm.
+This contains multiple patches that are necessary for my workflow in dwm.